ursatile/css4eng/204-selectors-pseudo-classes-and-pseudo-elements.md

 But...
 CSS defines a property called `content`, which we can use to inject content into the page as part of the the styling process.
 The content can't be HTML - markup isn't support - but it can be text, including Unicode text --- which means we can use emoji --- or it can load an external image.

-{% example before-and-after-pseudo-elements.html elements="style, body" %}
+{% example before-and-after-pseudo-elements.html elements="style, body" iframe_style="height: 10em;" %}

 - Pseudo-elements: `::before`, `::after`, `::placeholder`, `::marker`, `::selection`
 - using `attr()` in `content`